dnsimple/dnsimple-node/README.md

 ```

 The value you provide will be appended to the default `User-Agent` the client uses.
 For example, if you use `my-app`, the final header value will be `dnsimple-node/x.x.x my-app` (note that it will vary depending on the client version).

+## License

+Copyright (c) 2016-2020 DNSimple Corporation.
+This is Free Software distributed under the MIT license.